📋 Our Methodology

 Which has better museums, Amsterdam or Berlin?

-Both cities are world-class museum destinations, but for different reasons.
+Both cities are top-tier museum destinations, but for different reasons.
 Amsterdam's big three — Rijksmuseum (Rembrandt, Vermeer), Van Gogh Museum, and Anne Frank House — are among the most visited museums in Europe.
-Berlin's Museum Island (Pergamon, Bode, Altes Museum, Neues Museum, Alte Nationalgalerie) is a UNESCO site with five world-class institutions in one cluster.
+Berlin's Museum Island (Pergamon, Bode, Altes Museum, Neues Museum, Alte Nationalgalerie) is a UNESCO site with five among the best institutions in one cluster.
 A Berlin Museum Pass (€29) covers them all.
 For art history and ancient civilizations, Berlin edges ahead.
 For Dutch Golden Age masterpieces and 20th century personal history, Amsterdam wins.

 What is the best time to visit Amsterdam vs Berlin?